Accelerating Data Chunking in Deduplication Systems using Vector Instructions

 \subsection{\sysname across different vector instruction sets}

-SS-CDC \cite{sscdc} requires CPUs with vector instruction sets supporting \texttt{scatter/gather} instructions (\S\ref{sec:bg_sscdc}).
+\sysname is compatible with a large range of platforms that support vector instructions such as SSE-128, AVX-256, NEON-128, and VSX-128 (\S\ref{sec:bg_vector_inst}).
+This is unlike SS-CDC \cite{sscdc} which requires CPUs with \texttt{scatter/gather} instruction support.
 Such CPUs are present only in a small percentage of datacenter nodes today.
-However, almost all datacenter machines that are currently deployed support other vector instruction sets without this capability, such as SSE-128, AVX-256, NEON-128, and VSX-128 (\S\ref{sec:bg_vector_inst}).